|Resort Run Down||Accommodation||Offers|

 If you stay in Niseko Village, nightlife is a quieter affair.
 Most of the nightlife action is centred around Upper Hirafu Village.
 If you stay in Niseko Village, this can either be a blessing or a curse depending on whether you’re looking to be part of the rowdy apres scene.
 There is good access to the slopes from Niseko Village and the other base areas are all connected by the local shuttle buses.
 However, if you’re looking to bar hop and enjoy more of the apres scene then Hirafu Village is your best option.

 Hirafu Village is the most central of the four base resorts and the main base for international guests.
 The ski mountain is nestled against Upper Hirafu Village and there are some great slopeside accommodation options here, which is a real bonus when you want to go night skiing.

 Hirafu has the best apres scene of the four villages, with lots of bars and restaurants to choose from.
 Food here is tailored to international taste buds and you’ll have a wide selection of restaurants to choose from offering everything from upscale international fine dining to classic Japanese delicacies.
 Most people in Hirafu village speak English (either as their first or second language) so ordering is not usually a problem.

 We offer a range of 3*, 4* and 5* hotels in both Niseko Village and Hirafu Village.
 Both authentic Japanese hotels and westernised hotels are available.

-Check out our featured hotel, which has been recognised as Japan’s Best Ski Boutique Hotel (2018) in the World Ski Awards.
+Check out our featured hotel, which has been recognised as the ‘Worlds Best Ski Boutique Hotel’ in the 2019 World Ski Awards.
 This hotel has a fantastic slopeside location in Hirafu Village and is one of the most impressive hotels in Niseko offering ski-in/ski-out convenience, combining alpine charm with Japanese sophistication.
 Check out our featured hotel: